-Note: If your lash technician did a particularly sloppy glue job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes – eyes closed tight – so it can sit for a few minutes.
+Note: If your lash technician did a particularly sloppy glue job or used way too much glue, you might prefer to saturate a cotton pad with the remover and place it on your lashes with your eyes closed tight.
+Then, let it sit for a few minutes.
 Voila!
-Extensions removed 🙂
+Extensions removed!

 Tips: Loosen the Eyelash Extension Glue:

 If you simply have a few stragglers you want to take care of and don’t want to get the eyelash extension remover, you can manually remove eyelash extensions at home without solvents or removers.

 Just keep in mind that the below instructions work best for straggling or near-mature lash extensions that are already at the end of their life cycle and just need that little extra push to let go.

 Okay, let’s get started removing the last few stragglers!

-This step is all about coaxing – not pulling.
-The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root – this is painful and you can end up waiting a long time for those lashes to grow back in.
+This step is all about coaxing and not pulling.
+The worst thing you can do to remove lash extensions is to try to pluck the lash out by its root.
+This is painful and you can end up waiting a long time for those lashes to grow back in.
 Do not do this!

 Start by cleaning your face of makeup so you can see exactly where the lash extensions begin on your lashes.
 Next, you’ll want to loosen the lash extensions with steam.

 All this requires is that you fill a bowl with steaming hot water and place your face over it.
 Cover your head and the bowl with a towel so the steam can’t escape and stay like that for around 15 minutes.

 Another more pleasurable option is to take a hot bath or shower.
-The steam will naturally looses the bonds of the eyelash extension glue so the extensions are easier to remove and you get the double perk of opening up your pores as well!
+The steam will naturally loosen the bonds of the eyelash extension glue so the extensions are easier to remove and you get the double perk of opening up your pores as well!

-There’s good reason why in order to make your lash extensions last, you want to avoid applying oil products around your lashes – oils weaken the glue that bonds lash extensions to your natural lashes.
+There’s a good reason why in order to make your lash extensions last, you want to avoid applying oil products around your lashes – oils weaken the glue that bonds lash extensions to your natural lashes.